danalec/scoop-alts/README.md

 ### Structured output
 - Use `--structured-output` to prefer strict JSON parsing from update scripts and avoid text heuristics in the orchestrator.
+- When `--structured-output` is set, the orchestrator sets `STRUCTURED_ONLY=1` for child scripts so they emit only a single JSON line.

 ### Manifest validation
 - Manifests are validated against a JSON Schema during CI and via `python scripts/automate-scoop.py validate`.